-10. Vehicular repair facilities, offering repair and maintenance services for automobiles and trucks, shall also be allowed by special exception provided that such uses: are screened from direct view from State and Town roads; are located on the same parcel as the residence of the owner of the facility; have a maximum of three (3) employees; and the parcel of land proposed for such use is three (3) or more acres in size.
+10. Vehicular repair facilities, offering repair and maintenance services for provided that such uses: are screened from direct view from State and Town roads; are located on the same parcel as the residence of the owner of the facility; have a maximum of three (3) employees; and the parcel of land proposed for such use is three (3) or more acres in size.